A Traditional Irish Coddle Recipe

 In this article, I will show you how I make a Dublin coddle recipe.
-This is one of the easy dinner recipes that I have written.
+This is one of the easy dinner recipes and tastes delicious.
 The ingredients include pork sausages, rashers, and vegetables.
 These days, there are many variations that have been developed.
 Some people add different vegetables or barley.
 I have also included a video of my 84-year-old mother as she prepares and cooks this dinner.

 Dublin Coddle Recipe